JeevaMurthy/Business-application/README.md

-# c reating a warehouse application in salesforce.com
+# Creating a warehouse application in salesforce.com

 ## AIM: Creating a Warehouse application in SalesForce.com.